jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

     results.
 For example, |S3|'s ``ListObjects`` operation only returns up to 1000 objects at a time.
-Operations like these require making subsequent requests with token (or marker) parameters to retrieve the entire set of results.
-Paginators are a feature of the SDK that act as an abstraction over this process to make it easier for developers to use paginated APIs.
+Operations like these require making subsequent requests with token (or marker) parameters to retrieve the entire set of results. paginators are a feature of the SDK that act as an abstraction over this process to make it easier for developers to use paginated APIs.
 They are accessed via the ``getPaginator()`` method of the client.
 See the :doc:`guide_paginators` guide for more details.